Lunaticsatoshi/GIFT/README.md

 - Discord.py

 ## Invite
-Invite Link for Gift Bot will be added soon
+Invite Link for Gift Bot will be added soon.

 ## How To Use Gift
 - !gifth: Provides you with a list of all the bot's available commands
-- !giftcr: Setup your Giveway
+- !giftcr: Setup your Giveaway.

 ## Suggestions and Bug Reports
 Suggestions, requests and bug reports are always welcomed.
-If you have any don't forget to leave them in the issues section
+If you have any don't forget to leave them in the issues section.

 ## Work In progress
  - Setup